krrrcks/krrrcks.github.io/_src/racket/index.markdown

 * I found [Scribble](http://docs.racket-lang.org/scribble/index.html)
   a nice tool for taking notes, preparing documents.
-I use it a lot for communicating with colleagues, preparing offers etc. I customized the LaTeX output to user our company's document class.
+I use it a lot for communicating with colleagues, preparing offers etc. I customized the LaTeX output to use our company's document class.
 * I used [Slideshow](http://docs.racket-lang.org/slideshow/index.html)
   for some presentations.
 Though I lack a lot of practice and creating figures etc. is very time-consuming for me.